 When a battle ends, any health you have lost will rapidly return to you.
+If you fell unconscious, your maximum vitality will go down until you return to your Hand camp.

 During a battle, there are a number of ways to restore lost health.
 For example, some abilities can heal you, or you can drink a Potion of Health.